Project Structure¶

 WHERE status = 'completed'

-Subdirectories are purely organizational -- they have no semantic meaning.
+Subdirectories are purely organizational — they have no semantic meaning beyond becoming part of the address and default DB name.
 Use whatever structure makes sense for your team.
 A common convention is:

 Python models (.py files with a @model decorator) are also supported in the models directory.
 See the Python models guide for details.